www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                    * [x] Split local and remote execution into 2 distinct scripts.
            * [ ] Execute remote test without requiring continues connection during the test.
              Currently, a connection abort stops the remote test as well.
-             This feature was present in the past before the Network Worker existed.
+             This feature was present in the past before the Network Worker existed and was used to execute long-running tasks on slow computers during the night.
            * [ ] Check syntactical completeness of initial Python to Java port.
            * [ ] Create Dockerfile.
            * [ ] Create unit tests for the Java based Network worker execution.